 You should check with your doctor about taking Imitrex before surgery.
 Imitrex works by narrowing your blood vessels, and it can sometimes cause changes to your blood pressure.
 This could be dangerous during surgery.

 Talk with your doctor if you have a surgery scheduled.
-They can tell you if you should stop taking Imitrex in the days before the surgery.
+They can tell you whether you should stop taking Imitrex in the days before the surgery.

 For example, if Imitrex doesn’t fully relieve your headache, your doctor may recommend taking certain other pain medications.
 These may include: